Sparse Bayesian Optimization: INTRODUCTION

 Sparsity in machine learning is often achieved via regularization, such as $L_1$ regularization used by the lasso~\citep{lasso}, the group norm penalty used by the group lasso~\citep{grouplasso}, and $L_0$ regularization which directly targets setting elements to zero~\citep{zhang2008multi}.
-The purpose of regularization in machine learning is typically to improve accuracy by reducing generalization error~\citep{evgeniou02}.
-In our setting, sparsity is a separate goal; interpretable sparse configurations will generally not improve the optimization objective, and in fact, may come at some cost to other metrics of system performance.
-Identifying such trade-offs is a central aspect of this work.
+The purpose of regularization in machine learning is typically to limit overfitting and thus improve test accuracy by reducing generalization error~\citep{evgeniou02}.
+In our setting, sparsity is a separate goal; interpretable sparse configurations will generally not improve the optimization objective, and in fact, may come at some cost to other metrics.
+This can be seen in the sparsity-objective Pareto frontier shown in Fig.~\ref{fig:sourcing_intro} from a real-world recommender system sourcing experiment conducted at a large Internet firm.
+The Pareto frontier comprises all of the configurations that produce optimal trade-offs between sparsity and the optimization objective.
+In many real-world systems, decision makers are willing to trade some amount of objective in order to achieve a higher level of sparsity, because of the interpretability and simplicity benefits that come with sparsity.
+Thus, unlike a typical BO problem, the ``optimal" point per the decision maker will not necessarily be the one with best objective, but could be some other point on the sparsity-objective Pareto frontier that has more sparsity.